kurron/ansible-mongodb/README.md

 SSH'ing into the instance.

 To install MongoDB all you have to do is issue `./playbook.yml` from the command line.
-Ansible will ask you for the password of the SSH account being used as well as the password to use for `sudo` (which is normally the same as the SSH account).
-In a few seconds your instance should have the most current MongoDB installed and running.  **Please note that you must reboot the instance into for some of the optimizations to take affect.**
+Ansible will ask you for the password of the SSH account being used as well as the password to use for `sudo` (normally, you can just hit `Enter` here).
+In a few seconds your instance should have the most current MongoDB installed and running.  **Please note that you must reboot the instance in order for some of the optimizations to take affect.**

 #Tips and Tricks